oussama95boussaid/Lane_Finding_Project/README.md

 <img src ="output_images/output.png">

 # Dependencies

-**To execute the pipeline, the following dependencies are necessary:**
+**To execute the pipeline, the following dependencies are necessary :**

 - numpy
 - cv2